kyma-project/kyma/tests/fast-integration/skr-nightly/readme.md

 # SKR test

-This test covers deprovisioning of previous nightly SKR (SAP Kyma Runtime) cluster, provisioning a new one and executing standard set of tests on it.
+This test covers deprovisioning of the previous nightly SKR (SAP Kyma Runtime) cluster, provisioning a new one, and running the standard set of tests on it.

 ## Usage